 Brief initial Paperwork

 Upon entering the office, we have some brief paperwork for you to fill out.
-This will be accomplished on a touch screen computer and will provide us with general information about yourself and your condition.
+This will be accomplished on an iPad and will provide us with general information about yourself and your condition.

 Consultation with Dr. Spangler